devnoname120/vitaAudio/README.md

 ## Building

-To build Battle Arena, navigate to the directory containing `Makefile` and use the `make` command to build.
+To build the example, navigate to the directory containing `Makefile` and use the `make` command to build.

 ## Running

-To run Battle Arena:
+To run the example:
 - send the generated `.vpk` to your vita:
 	- start an FTP server on your vita.
 	- upload the vpk to the vita using a FTP client.